Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time I: Mass Functions

 As stars are formed from the gas that has been assembled in a similar fashion as the dark matter \citep[e.g.][]{seidel:2025}, the gas mass function also provides important insight into the complex interplay between star formation, feedback, and assembly history.
 Unfortunately, it is nearly impossible to measure a gas mass function from observations over a large range of masses.
 This is due to the fact that most of the gas in galaxies is present in form of cold, often molecular gas, while in galaxy groups and galaxy clusters the gas is present in form of hot ionized gas.
 Cold gas is usually measured through \HI or molecular gas measurements using tracers like CO, while hot gas is detected through its bremsstrahlung emission in X-ray.
 The hot gas is also usually far more extended than the cold gas already at high redshifts \citep[e.g.][]{chen:2024}, adding additional problems to detection of a gas mass function.
 To further add to the complications, the stage in between hot gas and cold gas, the warm gas component, is virtually impossible to measure and is thought to account for the missing mass in the baryon budget \citep[e.g.][]{eckert:2015}.

 However, from simulations we are not hampered by this issue and therefore we can measure a complete gas mass function over a large mass range without deviating between cold and hot gas.
 Fig.~\ref{fig:gmf} shows the gas mass function found for the different resolutions and volumes of the \magpath simulations from $z=4$ to $z=0$ from left to right.
 As can be seen, the simulations show overall agreement between resolutions and volumes, and the shape of the gas mass function broadly resembles a Schechter function \citep{schechter:1976}.
 As the hot gas component is usually measured within $R^{500}_\mathrm{crit}$, we use the gas mass within $R^{500}_\mathrm{crit}$ here, assuming that the contribution of hot gas for the smaller masses is negligible and thus the dominant contribution originates from the much more concentrated cold gas.
 Thus, for gas masses below $M_\mathrm{500,gas}<10^{11}\,M_\odot$ this will be dominated by cold gas, for $10^{11}\,M_\odot<M_\mathrm{500,gas}<10^{12}\,M_\odot$ we see a mix, and for $M_\mathrm{500,gas}>10^{12}\,M_\odot$ most of the gas is in a hot gas phase.
+For a detailed study of the evolution of the cold gas within the simulated galaxies and its connection to the star-formation as well as the chemical enrichment, we refer the reader to \citet{kudritzki:2021, teklu:2023}.